MinhajShafin/whisp/frontend/README.md

 ### Backend Connection Error

-- Verify backend is running on `http://localhost:5000`
+- Verify backend is running on `http://localhost:5000` (or set `VITE_API_BASE_URL`).
-- Check `axiosInstance.js` has correct `baseURL`
+- Check `axiosInstance.js` has correct `baseURL`.
-- Check CORS is enabled in backend
+- Ensure CORS allows your frontend origin in the backend.

+### After Password Change I Get 401s

+This is expected: password changes force re-login.
+Simply log in again.

 ### Tailwind Styles Not Working